joakim/kay/README.md

 This sends a `log "hello, world"` message to the `console` cell, matching its `log (value)` receptor, writing the value to the console's output.

-Assignment is done by (implicitly) calling the `set` function on the current cell:
+Assignment is done by (implicitly) calling the `set` method on the current cell:

 ```lua
 answer: 42